Dig deeper into the bonkbly instruction set.

 An instruction in Bonbkly starts with the instruction name, followed by a number of arguments.
 For most instructions, these arguments can be either a number or a register/variable Some instructions require specific arguments to be a register/variable.

-The control instructions jmp
+The control instructions jmp, jz and jnz

 require a label as argument.